dewyze/master_to_main/README.md

 enterprise to a new branch.
 For example, if you wanted to change `master` to `main`.

+While `master` does have meanings that connote expertise or original record, it also has meanings that have much more oppressive and violent histories.
+Whether or not the original meaning of `master` branch was in reference to original record or slave matters less than what it may mean to a reader who doesn't want to bother with the history of git.

+Per the twitter thread below, maybe we can just think of it as:

+> Agreed.
+All it does is make the world a tiny bit more welcoming.

 Thanks to [@shanselman](https://github.com/shanselman) for [the suggestion](https://twitter.com/shanselman/status/1269838158650195968).